It’s Not Your Grandmother’s Hair Transplant

 The last, but certainly not least treatment for hair loss in women, is Hair Transplantation or Hair Restoration Surgery.
 A rather large percentage of my personal surgical practice is devoted to surgical hair restoration in women.

-A woman has got to have realistic expectations as to what this permanent solution to hair loss can provide for her.
+A woman has got to have realistic expectations as to what this premier solution to hair loss can provide for her.
 At the very least, hair transplantation will provide her with more hair with which to style.
 Sometimes just a relatively small amount of growing hair is enough for her to be able to effectively camouflage her thinning areas.

 That having been stated does not mean that significant hair restoration is not possible in women.
 To the contrary, I can repopulate ever-growing hair to areas of frontal recession, central frontal balding, top loss, as well as thinning or baldness in the crown area—if she has adequate donor density to provide what she needs.
 It is only during a private hair loss consultation that this can be determined.